tricktresor/guidrasil/README.md

 All controls have a defined structure for managing these attributes.
 But the attributes will be saved with one generic function using serialization.

+# start
+Start report ZGUIDRASIL_INI_CONTROLS to initialize the controls custom table.
+This report will add the existing control classes in table ZGUIDRASIL_CTLS where ZGUIDRASIL_ADM selects the usable controls and containers from.

 # controls
 this project starts with following containers:
 - docking container